Science in the Islamic World

 While the artisans who made them came from different regions — Europe, Africa, the Middle East and Asia — the objects themselves still share many similar, distinctive characteristics.

-And though the instrument makers all lived and worked in the Islamic world, they were not all themselves Muslim.
+And though the instrument makers all lived and worked in the Islamic World, they were not all themselves Muslim.

 The result is a fascinatingly rich and diverse collection.